About The People's Fund

 The process itself builds agency, leadership, and expertise among participants.
 It aims to serve as a microcosm of the change we hope to see across our movement and the nonprofit sector.

-Learn more about our grantmaking committee.
+Learn more about our grantmaking advisory committee.

 What We Fund